Skip to main content

 (11) Major events

-Users who intend to sponsor events on the Athens campus that are expected to draw two hundred or more people are encouraged to review Policy 01.030 and to contact the university's major events committee to facilitate the event.
-"Major Events" typically include concerts, charity races, and other produced events.
+Users who intend to sponsor events on the Athens campus that are expected to utilize several university resources (e.g., parking and transportation services, facilities, event services, etc.) and/or draw two hundred or more people should review policy 01.030 and contact the university's major events committee to facilitate the event.
+"Major Events" typically include, without limitation, concerts, charity races, and other produced events, but not spontaneous protests.
+Users who intend to sponsor such events on the regional campuses should contact the appropriate regional campus dean's office.

 (D) Exceptions

-In extraordinary circumstances, appropriate university leadership, including administrators responsible for management of particular facilities, may grant exceptions to any provisions of this policy.
-Such exceptions must not be based on the expressive content, message or viewpoints of a proposed activity.
+In extraordinary circumstances, the University may grant one-time exceptions to any provision of this policy in accordance with policy 01.003 (exceptions to or restrictions of university policies).
+Such exceptions must not be based on the expressive content or viewpoints of a proposed activity.

 (E) University's official use of spaces